philippamarkovics/leftish/README.md

 * Most VS Code themes look like fireworks making it hard to discern any meaning from the colors.
 This one aims to be easy on the eyes and reserves colors for meaningful things.
 * Emphasize: comments, selections, matches, definitions (what you search for and what you communicate about)
-* De-emphasize: control flow statements (if, else, loops, etc) — those are usually the most obvious and least interesting parts of the program
+* De-emphasize: control flow statements (if, else, loops, etc) — those are usually the most obvious and least interesting parts of the program.

 Leftish is heavily inspired by [Left](https://100r.co/site/left.html), [Alabaster](https://github.com/tonsky/sublime-scheme-alabaster) and [brutalist-theme](https://asylum.madhouse-project.org/blog/2018/09/06/the-brutalist-path/).